KeshavJha2002/DragNdraw/README.md

 ## 👩‍🍳 The Journey

-Embark on the journey of creating ArtistryCanvas:
+Embark on the journey of creating DragNdraw:

 1. **Canvas Foundation**: Initiate the project by rendering a canvas with Rough.js, setting the stage for all drawings.